Thertzlor/semantic-rainbow/generator/README.md

 For example Python uses the `builtin` modifier where TypeScript uses a `defaultLibrary` modifier. instead of defining the same token styles twice, `builtin` is set as an alias for `defaultLibrary`.

 ### **fallbacks**
-A list of semantic token types with or without modifiers mapped to a list of TextMate scopes that should be highlighted in the same style
+A list of semantic token types with or without modifiers mapped to a list of TextMate scopes that should be highlighted in the same style.

 ### **mainTheme**
 A boolean value indicating if a theme is the **primary** theme in a theme pack.